“Lasting Intimate relationships usually need at least five positive interactions to balance every negative one.”

 Classes held at Be the Change Yoga in Irvine

-Yoga Works 50-Hour Yoga Philosophy Module, September 30-December 3, 2017
+Yoga Works 50-Hour Yoga Philosophy Module

-In this four weekend course (spread out over three months so that you will have time to read and analyze the material), we will be delving into the origins of yoga in the Indus Valley, the Vedas, the Upanishads, the Mahābhārata and the Bhagavad Gīta, the Yoga Sūtras, the Haṭha Pradīpikā, the Goddess Tradition, modern yoga, as well as subtle body, Ayurveda (taught by Simon Ballard) and meditation.
+In this four weekend course (spread out over three months so that you will have time to read and analyze the material), we will be delving into the origins of yoga in the Indus Valley, the Vedas, the Upaniṣads, the Mahābhārata and the Bhagavad Gīta, the Yoga Sūtras, the Haṭha Pradīpikā, the Goddess Tradition, modern yoga, as well as subtle body, Ayurveda (taught by Simon Ballard) and meditation.
 This training is open to teachers, aspiring teachers and serious students of yoga.
 It can be done as a stand-alone program, or applied to the 300-hr Professional Program.

 or call 310-664-6470 x 131.

 Sedona Yoga Festival Spring 2018